No. 9 Texas A&M Drops Baseball Series at No. 20 Ole Miss in Oxford

 What the Texas A&M Ole Miss series revealed

-First, winning away from home remains one of the biggest challenges in this league.
+Winning away from home remains one of the biggest challenges in this league.
 Oxford is never an easy trip, and Ole Miss made the Aggies pay when execution dipped.
 Texas A&M did not look overmatched, but it also did not do enough in the biggest spots.

-Even so, one rough weekend does not erase the body of work that put Texas A&M in the national top 10.
+One rough weekend does not erase the body of work that put Texas A&M in the national top 10.
 This is still a dangerous roster with time to clean things up.
 The concern is less about panic and more about polishing the details before the next major stretch.

 Why it matters for the Aggies